Slouch sock: United States

-In the US, slouch socks have trended in and out of fashion since the 1980s.
+In the U.S., slouch socks have trended in and out of fashion since the 1980s.
 From around 1984 to 1997, slouch socks were a popular fashion item for kids, youngsters and adults of all sexes.

 The two most popular brands were Wigwam and E.G. Smith.
 Though JC Penney had their own version in white, red, and pastel blue, pastel yellow, pastel green, pastel pink, and peach colors shown worn alone or two colors at a time i.e. white pair with a pink pair.

-Many women and girls wore black, lime green, blue, or other colored leggings with white slouch socksor pastel colored slouch socks, athletic sneakers and oversized and long to mid thigh length T-shirts, sweaters or sweatshirts as casual wear or exercise wear.
+Many women and girls wore black, lime green, blue, or other colored leggings with white slouch socks or pastel colored slouch socks, athletic sneakers and oversized and long to mid thigh length tee shirts, sweaters or sweatshirts as casual wear or exercise wear.
 Other colors like pastel yellow, blue or pink and black, red, purple and neon green were also seen.
 Many girls, teens, college girls, and women wore the slouch socks usually over leggings, cotton pants, or sweatpants, usually with Keds and oversized tee shirts, sweatshirts and sweaters sometimes with a turtleneck under the sweatshirt (popularly), or sweaters.
-Or they wore the slouch socks with babydoll or skater dresses, above the short slip dresses, or dress shorts with white Wigwam slouch socks or red slouch worn over black opaque tights with Keds.
-Also, the socks were worn with jeans or twill pants especially high-waisted i.e mom jeans or other high-waisted styles for both sexes rolled or cuffed to show the socks or worn over skinny legged jeans.
+Or they wore the slouch socks with babydoll or rah-rah skirts, above the short slip dresses, or Bermuda shorts with white Wigwam slouch socks or red slouch socks worn over opaque black tights with Keds.
+Also, the socks were worn with jeans or twill pants, especially "mom jeans" or other high-waisted styles for both sexes rolled or cuffed to show the socks, or worn over skinny jeans.
 Boat shoes, ankle flat boots and cross training sport sneakers were also worn with slouch socks.
-Many women, college age, teens, and tweens wore slouch socks as part of aerobic exercise wear or over sports leggings in colder weather for running, cross country and other sports.
+Many women and girls of all ages wore slouch socks as part of aerobic exercise wear or over sports leggings in colder weather for running, cross country and other sports.
 Cheerleaders wore slouch socks along with Keds as part of their uniform from the early to mid 1980s until the late '90s when slouch socks began to be replaced by crew or ankle socks.

 Students who had a school uniform also wore the slouch socks with their skirts, shorts and pants and boat shoes or loafers.
 Usually in white or school color.
 Worn alone or over the school uniform opaque tights.

-Boys, teens, college age and men wore slouch socks with boat shoes, white Sperry canvas sneakers and cross training and other athletic sneakers with jeans or pants rolled or cuffed to show the socks and with casual or dress shorts, sweatpants or over sports leggings in colder weather for running, cross country, and other sports.
+Boys and young men wore slouch socks with boat shoes, white Sperry canvas sneakers and cross training and other athletic sneakers with jeans or pants rolled or cuffed to show the socks and with casual or dress shorts, sweatpants or over sports leggings in colder weather for running, cross country, and other sports.